Improving Transferability for Domain Adaptive Detection Transformers: Experiments

 \subsection{Ablation Study}

-To validate each component of our method, we conduct ablation study on Cityscapes $\rightarrow$ Foggy Cityscapes (see Table \ref{tab:ablation}).
-We build our method by adding components to the source model.
-First, by adding object-aware alignment (OAA), the detection performance significantly improves, manifesting the importance of aligning backbone features.
-Second, we only add the decoder alignment module (OTA), the performance gain is not as impressive as that brought by backbone alignment module.
-The reason is that the biased backbone features severely hinder the adaptation of the following transformer.
+To validate each component of our method, an ablation study is conducted on Cityscapes $\rightarrow$ Foggy Cityscapes (see Table \ref{tab:ablation}).
+We build our O$^2$net by adding components to the source model.
+First, when adding OAA, the detection performance significantly improves, manifesting the importance of domain-invariant backbone feature maps.
+Second, adding OTA, the performance gain is less impressive than OAA.
+The interpretation is that the biased backbone features severely hinder the adaptation of the following transformer.
 Via adding both the alignment modules, we reach our proposed method, which yields the best performance.
 One could observe that the two alignment modules are complementary to each other.
-OAA provides domain-invariant based features for the following process while the OTA further reduces the domain gap on the decoder features that are directly utilized for final detections.
+OAA provides domain-invariant features at pixel level while the OTA further reduces the domain gap at instance level.

-In addition, we analyze the two modules by introducing their variations, i.e., global backbone alignment (GA) and adversarial decoder alignment (ADA).
-The former indeed can enhance the model performance but will be more powerful when cooperating with the pseudo bounding boxes for emphasizing the foreground regions.
-On the other hand, the latter achieves inferior results compared with the OTA, demonstrating that adversarial learning might distort the location information, resulting in limited performance.
+In addition, we analyze the two modules by introducing their variations, i.e., global alignment (GA) on backbone and adversarial decoder alignment (ADA).
+The former enhances the model performance but will be more powerful when concentrating on the foreground regions.
+On the other hand, the latter achieves inferior results compared with OTA, revealing that ADA might distort the location information, resulting in limited performance.